Adams1991/full_stack_app_prep_questions/hw_full_stack_app_preparation/hw_full_stack_app_preparation.md

 ### Questions

 1. What is responsible for defining the routes of the `games` resource?
+The request.js defines the routes for the games resource.

 2. What are the the responsibilities of server.js?
 The server.js is responsible for loading static files onto the browser and directing responses and requests using any router.
 In this case the gamesRouter.
+It also is the connection between the client and the database.
+It also parses the JSON.

 3. What are the responsibilities of the `gamesRouter`?